While forgotten baby syndrome can occur any time of year, it is particularly deadly from…

 Vehicles with an automatic transmission have automatic transmission fluid.
 Your transmission fluid should be at the level recommended by the manufacturer and a bright shade of red.

 An oil change consists of removing old oil from a vehicle’s engine and replacing it with new fresh oil.
 This helps keep your vehicle lubricated and absorbing heat.
 Oil allows the internal parts to work together effectively without overheating.
 Changing the oil before it breaks down will lessen the likelihood of major engine troubles.

 Check for recalls

-Recalls ensure safety by address failures to meet federal minimum standards.
-Manufacturers make voluntary recalls ensure that a safety issue is addressed prior to causing serious injuries or fatalities because of a defect.
+Recalls ensure safety by addressing failures to meet federal minimum standards.
+Manufacturers make voluntary recalls to ensure that a safety issue is addressed prior to causing serious injuries or fatalities because of a defect.

 We care.
 We can help.

 People take more road trips during the summer months.
 Without properly caring for their vehicle, they run the risk of highway shoulder pedestrian crashes.
 Unfortunately, injuries stemming from these types of crashes can lead to complex situations for victims.
 It is important that pedestrians on the highway use an appropriate level of care to protect themselves in these situations.
 Keep yourself and your loved ones safe.